verlok/blog-11ty/content/blog/preparing-for-interaction-to-next-paint-inp-core-web-vital-google/index.md

 INP is an important addition to the Core Web Vitals, a set of metrics that Google uses to assess and rank websites based on their user experience.

 Unlike other metrics such as Largest Contentful Paint (LCP) and Cumulative Layout Shift (CLS), which measure loading and visual stability, INP focuses on interactivity, meaning how quickly a website responds to user input after it has loaded.
-It quantifies the time it takes for the website to be ready to paint something after users interacted with them, and it aims to bring to user an experience without any noticeable delays.
+It quantifies the time it takes for the website to be ready to paint something after users interacted with them, and it aims to bring users an experience without any noticeable delays.

 ## Why INP Matters